neolitec/kevexplorer/README.md

 - [ ] [PERF] Better concurrency management.
 Currently, the limit of concurrency is 4... for each scanned folder.
 We could get a better management by using node Workers and push jobs into a pool that can provide a global limitation for those parallel tasks.
 - [ ] [SECURITY] Give a folder as a root path (a jail) from which the user can't get out

+**Known issue**

+When the tree of files is too big, we hit a `JavaScript heap out of memory` error.
+If you want run Node with more memory, you can set this environment variable:

+    NODE_OPTION='--max-old-space-size=8192'

 ### CLI

 - [ ] Improve UX by handling autocompletion, history...